The Wonders On The Magical Madagascar Cycling Expedition

 As a kid growing up in the countryside, frogs were always great entertainment but seeing the tiny golden species is definitely more fascinating.
 How about the insect called Giraffe Weevil?
 It has an intense red coloured body shell and a very long neck, which helps him compete with other males during the mating season.
 Talking about mating, how about the incomparable sexual prowess of the cat-like hunter, the Fossa, the villain of the famous DreamWorks animated movie, Madagascar.
 Incredibly, the head of production for that movie is a participant on our Magical Madagascar Cycling Tour!

-The list of wonders of the natural world in Madagascar goes on and on.
-Unfortunately many, if not most, are under threat due to the pressure of this poor country’s population simply trying to survive.
+to the pressure of this poor country’s population simply trying to survive.
 Many in the conservation and travel fields believe that ecological tourism can play a key role in saving these wonders, simply by coming here to see them and contributing to the local economy (watch this boat owner explain as well how our tourism dollars are so important).
 If that hypothesis is correct, the participants on the Magical Madagascar Cycling Tour have not only had a great adventure but have also contributed to preservation of the biological diversity of this wonderful world we live in.